-- Testing management's process for determining the valuation of inventories, including: - Evaluating management's methodology to determine the net realizable value of inventories. - Evaluating the reasonableness of the significant assumptions used by management including those related to forecasted inventory usage and backlog. - Testing the completeness, accuracy, and relevance of the underlying data of the system-generated reports used by management. - Testing the mathematical accuracy and calculations related to the application of Company policies specific to inventory write-down methodologies and percentages by inventory categories. - Performing inquiries with non-financial personnel, including sales and production employees, regarding obsolete or discontinued inventory models, cancelled sales orders and other factors to corroborate management's assumptions regarding qualitative judgments about discontinued, slow moving and obsolete inventories. - Testing the reasonableness of management's assumptions used in determining the valuation of slow-moving and obsolete inventories by: - Performing a retrospective review to assess management's estimated percentages by comparing the prior years' inventories to current year's consumption and sales. - Performing a sensitivity analysis to determine the percentage increase or decrease that would materially impact the value recorded.
+- Testing the design and operating effectiveness of internal controls over the valuation of slow-moving and obsolete inventories, including those related to the Company's methodology for valuing slow-moving and obsolete inventories. - Testing management's process for determining the valuation of inventories, including: - Evaluating management's methodology to determine the net realizable value of inventories. - Evaluating the reasonableness of the significant assumptions used by management including those related to forecasted inventory usage and backlog. - Testing the completeness, accuracy, and relevance of the underlying data of the system-generated reports used by management. - Testing the mathematical accuracy and calculations related to the application of Company policies specific to inventory write-down methodologies and percentages by inventory categories. - Performing inquiries with non-financial personnel, including sales and production employees, regarding obsolete or discontinued inventory models, cancelled sales orders and other factors to corroborate management's assumptions regarding qualitative judgments about discontinued, slow moving and obsolete inventories. - Testing the reasonableness of management's assumptions used in determining valuation adjustments for slow-moving and obsolete inventories by: - Performing a retrospective review to assess management's estimated percentages by comparing the prior years' inventories to current year's consumption and sales. - Performing sensitivity analysis to determine the percentage increase or decrease that would materially impact the value recorded.